jmacharia/flask-apps/README.md

-A simple flask "hello world" application deployed on AWS EC2 by CodeDeploy orchestrated by travisCI while using Docker as the container engine.
+A simple flask "Client Pulse" application deployed on AWS EC2 by CodeDeploy orchestrated by travisCI while using Docker as the container engine.

 #Setup: